 Resolution of Conflict

-Legally compliant policies that promote effective relationships.
+Legally compliant policies to promote effective relationships.

 Insight into the underlying interests driving interactions at work.